-11:21am PT by Kate Stanhope, Lesley Goldberg, Michael O'Connell, Bryn Elise Sandberg
+11:21am PT by Kate Stanhope, Lesley Goldberg, Mikey O'Connell, Bryn Sandberg

 NBC Cancels 'Heartbeat,' 'Crowded,' 'Telenovela,' 'Undateable' and 'Game of Silence'

 NBC has canceled the freshman dramas Heartbeat and Game of Silence, first-year comedies Crowded and Telenovela, and third-year comedy Undateable, The Hollywood Reporter has confirmed.

 Game of Silence, the Sony Pictures Television drama starring David Lyons, Michael Raymond-James and Larenz Tate as childhood friends whose past comes back to haunt them was one of the buzziest dramas heading into the season with insiders declaring it a dark cable-like series.
 However, critics were less than kind with THR's Daniel Fienberg noting that the revenge drama "offers secrets and lies, but very little compelling mystery."
 Through only a handful of episodes, the Thursday drama has averaged a lackluster 1.2 rating among adults 18-49 and 5.5 million total viewers.

 Ordered straight-to-series in January 2015, Telenovela was part of NBC's larger push for diversity (see: Jennifer Lopez's Shades of Blue and America Ferrera's Superstore, which were both already renewed).
 However, unlike lead-in Superstore, which averaged an impressive 2.1 rating, Telenovela didn't quite catch on.
 Despite a strong lead-in and Longoria's A-list status, the comedy produced in-house by Universal Television, averaged a tepid 1.3 rating.